derogold/checkpoints/README.md

 ### Setup

-- Right click [this link](https://github.com/derogold/checkpoints/raw/master/checkpoints.csv) and choose `Save link as...` to download the latest checkpoints.csv.
+- Right click [this link](https://github.com/derogold/checkpoints/raw/master/checkpoints.csv.7z) and choose `Save link as...` to download the latest checkpoints.csv.7z file
+- Unpack the checkpoints.csv file from the .7z archive
 - Place checkpoints.csv in the same folder as your DeroGoldd daemon
 - You can get DeroGoldd from here if you don't have it already: https://github.com/derogold/derogold/releases/latest
-- Make sure you shut down any GUI wallets, or any other instances of DeroGoldd.
+- Make sure you shut down any GUI wallets, wallet-api endpoints, or any other instances of DeroGoldd you may run before daemon resync..

 ### Usage